Access Control Rule Profile

 # Controls who can get stuff from this server.

 Create the password directory and .htpasswd file

-Create a directory C:\Apache24\passwords.
-This needs to be a location that is not accessible from the web.
+/etc/apache2/passwords.
+This should be a location that is not accessible from the web.

-This file will be referenced from the content type layout and will be used to verify users for access to restricted content.
+This file will be referenced from the Content Layout to verify users for access to restricted content.

 |Users Allowed||Plain text||No||400|

 Create a Content Layout called text/access-control.
 All other fields can be left as the default

 Add the following Content Layout Code and save.

 # start file AuthType Basic AuthName "Restricted Files" AuthBasicProvider file AuthUserFile /etc/apache2/passwords/.htpasswd Require user <t4 type="content" name="Users Allowed" output="normal" modifiers="striptags,htmlentities" /> # end file